 “Protect your child’s nap by not driving in the car around nap time”

-So here are some tips and tricks to get your child transferred successfully from the car to the bed.
-These tips are mostly geared toward the toddler that is out of an infant seat so I will refer to a big kid bed, but feel free to use the same advice if transferring to a crib.
+Here are some tips and tricks to get your child transferred successfully from the car to the bed.
+These tips are mostly geared toward the toddler out of an infant seat, so I will refer to a big kid bed but feel free to use the same advice if transferring to a crib.

 How to successfully transfer your child from the car seat to the bed:

-- If you know in advance that you are going to have a high risk fall asleep issue, change your child’s diaper and feed them prior to your departure.
-This way if they do fall asleep and you are successful at transferring them to the bed or crib, you don’t need to worry about anything other than getting them down.
+- If you know in advance that you will have a high risk fall asleep issue, change your child’s diaper and feed them before your departure.
+This way, if they do fall asleep and you are successful at transferring them to the bed or crib, you don’t need to worry about anything other than getting them down.